Our Rivers

 These wade-fishing trips are best suited to experienced anglers who are comfortable walking and wading on slippery rocks.
 The lower Madison River is typically a better option for less experienced anglers on our off-season Montana fly fishing trips in the Bozeman area.

-Guests are encouraged to inquire through our Contact Form when reserving off-season trips with our Bozeman fly fishing guides.
+Guests are encouraged to inquire through our contact Form when reserving off-season trips with our Bozeman fly fishing guides.
 Weather and water conditions change quickly so we prefer to finalize arrangements for winter guide trips a few days before prospective dates.